steveaq/steveaq.github.io/_posts/2024-01-20-Advanced-Player-Radars.md

 ### Data Preparation & Constructing Functions

 In order to ensure we are able to retrieve the plots we want with ease at a later stage its important that we build out a few function to make things easier down the line.
 The data we're going scrape has a lot of inconsistencies with data-types, data-formats and even fonts & characters.
-The functions below handle many of they most tricky issues regarding data processes.
+The functions below handle many of the most tricky issues regarding data processes.

 ```python
 def fuzzy_merge(df_1, df_2, key1, key2, threshold=97, limit=1):